Boris Johnson orders return of masks as Omicron variant reaches UK - ExBulletin

 To slow the seeding of the virus into the UK, Mr Johnson said anyone entering the UK should take a PCR test before the end of the second day of arrival and self-isolate until they are ‘she receives a negative result.

-But the prime minister said border measures can only minimize and delay the arrival of a new variant rather than stopping everything together, so all contacts with a suspected case of the new variant will have to isolate themselves. for 10 days, regardless of their vaccination status. .
+But Mr Johnson said border measures can only minimize and delay the arrival of a new variant rather than stopping everything together, so all contacts with a suspected case of the new variant will have to isolate themselves. for 10 days, regardless of their vaccination status.

 Scotland, Wales and Northern Ireland have said they intend to reflect the border restrictions.